dame620/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-su -l user_name switch to new user
+su user_name switch to new user whoami display the username of current user